Overview

 order,

-- user-defined types for sequences, tables, registers, and pairs to
+- user-defined types for sequences, tables, registers, and pairs enabling special-purpose handling,

 - data type validation with the :: and :- operators and the optional